Welcome#

 time series analysis (e.g. wind and solar production)

-tabular data (e.g. LNG terminals)
+tabular data (e.g. LNG terminals, power plants, industrial sites)

 geographical data (e.g. location of power plants)